Dido: Ovid

 In Ovid's Heroides, Epistle 7 is Dido's address to Aeneas just before she ascends the pyre and commits suicide.
 The narrative aligns with Virgil's, and focuses on Dido's grief and anger at being left behind by her lover.

 In the Fasti, Ovid narrates the life of Anna Perenna, a Roman goddess he identifies as Dido and Pygmalion's sister.
 After Dido's death, she is eventually shipwrecked onto the coasts of Latium, home to Aeneas' settlement of Lavinium.
-However, when Aeneas' wife Lavinia became jealous.
+However, Aeneas' wife Lavinia became jealous.
 She planned to murder Anna, but Dido's unkempt, blood-soaked ghost appeared before her sister's bed as she slept, begging her to flee.
 Anna obeyed and was swept away by the river god Numicus and transformed into a river nymph.

 Silius Italicus

 Dido's figure influences the plot of Silius Italicus’s poem Punica, a retelling of the events of the Second Punic War which draws from the mythological roots of the conflict.
 In Book 1, Silius recounts Dido's founding of Carthage, ascribing the city's enmity with Rome to the conquering aspirations of its patron goddess Juno.
 In a temple on the site of Dido's suicide, a young Hannibal learns about this history from his father Hamilcar.
 Hannibal then swears his famous oath that he will oppose Rome in war to "Elissa [Dido], by your shade."
 In this book, Silius also traces the ancestry of the Barcid family to a younger brother of Dido.

 In Book 8, the spirit of Dido's sister Anna is sent to Hannibal by Juno.
 Anna tells not only of Dido's suicide and a ghostly visit from her sister, but her own wanderings from Cyrene to Italy, where she is ultimately deified as a river.
 Anna’s tale, as well as her prophecy of Hannibal’s future triumph in the Battle of Cannae, rouses the Carthaginian general to battle.